TheRealGabHas/Authenticator/README.md

 A Minecraft plugin to help you set up a Minecraft verification process for a third-party application.
 When player issues the command `/verify` on a Minecraft server (1.20.4) an 8-digits code is generated.

-The following data (a Ticket) are then inserted into a MySQL database :
+The following data (a Ticket) are then inserted into a SQL database :
 - `datetime` (DATETIME) : The date the command was issued at
 - `uuid` (VARCHAR(36)) : The player's UUID
 - `code` (INT) : The 8-digits code